-As the City continues to work towards ensuring thoughtful, strategic and managed growth through 2016 and beyond, we will work closely with key partners including the Boerne Kendall County Economic Development Corporation, Kendall County, the Greater Boerne Chamber of Commerce and the Boerne Independent School District to determine needs within the community.
-Other key partners in the area of economic development include the Texas Department of Transportation and the Alamo Area Metropolitan Planning Organization.
+As the city continues to work towards ensuring thoughtful, strategic and managed growth through 2016 and beyond, we will work closely with key partners including the Boerne Kendall County Economic Development Corporation, Kendall County, the Greater Boerne Chamber of Commerce and the Boerne Independent School District to determine needs within the community.
+Other key partners in the area of economic development include the Texas Department of Transportation, Alamo Area Metropolitan Planning Organization, San Antonio Water System, CPS Energy, and Guadalupe-Blanco River Authority.